 - Lukewarm baths or showers can lower the body temperature

 - Wear breathable clothing and use light-weight blankets

 - Drink plenty of fluids, including soups or broths if your appetite has decreased

-- Try over the counter fever reducers such as Tylenol or Motrin for quick fever reduction and relief from aches or pains
+- Try over-the-counter Tylenol or Motrin for fever reduction and relief from aches or pains

 - Rest and try to avoid becoming overly warm

 - Eat light meals to ease nausea or stomach upset

 It’s important to remember that using heavy blankets to “break” a fever is not recommended.
 It prolongs or worsens the fever.
 Shivering is the mechanism in which the body attempts to raise its core temperature.
 Light-weight clothing, sheets, and blankets can reduce shivering while still providing comfort.
 This will help allow you to rest easily while recovering from your illness.

 When to See the Doctor or Seek Emergency Treatment:

 In adults, fevers often resolve on their own.
 This is the case with the majority of viral infections.
 If there is another underlying medical condition, appropriate management reduces the fever.
 For any fever lasting more than few days, or that regularly increases above 102 degrees F, it’s time to call a doctor.
 Depending on your symptoms, an office visit may be recommended.
 Fevers that do not respond to attempts to lower it are often a sign of a serious illness.
 There may be other concerning symptoms such as shortness of breath or lethargy.
 In such cases, it is best to seek care in a hospital emergency room.
 Quick intervention can prevent dehydration, sepsis, or other complications.